 Risks of Investing In Bitcoin

 If wild fluctuations like these make you nervous, you may want to avoid bitcoin.
-Otherwise, as long as you keep in mind that cryptocurrency could be a smart long-term investment, these fluctuations shouldn’t be too concerning, and the current low price could present a good buying opportunity.
+Otherwise, as long as you keep in mind that cryptocurrency could be a smart long-term investment, these fluctuations shouldn’t be too concerning.

 Another reason to reconsider investing in bitcoin is its price.
-With a single bitcoin costing over $30,000, most people can’t afford to buy whole bitcoins.
+With a single bitcoin costing over $20,000 prior to the FTX collapse and hovering around $16,000 since, most people can’t afford to buy whole bitcoins.
 For investors who want to avoid buying a fraction of a bitcoin, this is a negative.

 2. Ethereum (ETH)